ericphanson/LibImageQuant.jl/README.md

 | 256 colors (default) | 103 KB | ![256 colors](test-256.png) |
 | 8 colors | 62 KB | ![8 colors](test-8.png) |

-Note that color quantization is generally orthogonal to generic compression, and PNGFiles already has reasonable compression defaults.
-It's suggested to use the default of 256 colors unless you know the plot you're creating is particularly limited in its color variety, like the example shown here, otherwise the colors may be compromised.

 ## TODO

 - [ ] JLL: https://github.com/JuliaPackaging/Yggdrasil/pull/10853